 \subsection{Sparse FT with Unknown Support}

 In the following we present our algorithm to solve Problem~\ref{prob:general}.
-As mentioned, the key challenge is to determine the Fourier support w.r.t~\eqref{eq:s_hat}.
+As mentioned, the key challenge is to determine the Fourier support w.r.t.~\eqref{eq:s_hat}.
 The initial skeleton is similar to the algorithm {\em Recover Coverage} by \cited{chakrabarty2012testing}, who used it to test coverage functions.
 Here we take the novel view of Fourier analysis to expand it to a sparse Fourier transform algorithm for all set functions.
-Doing so creates challenges since the connection to a positive weight function is lost (see \eqref{wf}).
-Using the framework in Section~\ref{dssp} we are going to analyze and address them.
+Doing so creates challenges since here the weight function in \eqref{wf} is not guaranteed to be positive.
+Using the framework in Section~\ref{dssp} we will analyze and address them.